AviAvinav/NucleoTIDE-Hack/README.md

 # NucleoTIDE-Hack

-<b>Note: remember to put index.html and main.css inside of a web folder before using</b>
+<b>Note: remember to put index.html and main.css inside of a 'web' folder before using</b>